Retry RAM Map

 prompt_override $11 $01 User This can be used to override the Retry settings of the current level or all levels depending on some condition (for example, if you want to let the player choose if to have instant Retry or not).

-• If the low byte is set to any value other than $FF and $80 (for example, $00), but you don't change the high byte, then a checkpoint will be triggered depending on this level's checkpoint_effect table settings.
+• If the low byte is set to any value other than $FF and $80 (for example, $00), and you don't change the high byte, then a checkpoint will be triggered depending on this level's checkpoint_effect table settings.
 This would be the preferred way to use it if making a custom midway block/sprite.

 • If the whole 16-bit value is set to an entrance value, following the format of $7E19B8 and $7E19D8, then a checkpoint will be set using this entrance as the respawn destination.
 This can be used to have custom checkpoints that use any main/midway/secondary entrance as destination, similarly to Retry's custom midway objects.